mratmeyer/maxratmeyer.com/src/posts/building-my-new-blog.md

 Bootstrap Studio seemed to fit the bill for me as it was using Bootstrap which I was planning on using for the layout of the site anyways, so I thought it may help.
 I downloaded it and set up a basic site, but when I used it the elements seemed too cookie cutter to me.
 I decided to rebuild what I had created in Bootstrap studio but manually through Visual Studio Code.
 Once I had done that, I had the first iteration my website.
 It was functional, but it looked really plain.

-{% Image "maxratmeyer-com-first-iteration.jpg", "First template design of my website", "100vw, 100vw" %}
+{% Image "maxratmeyer-com-first-iteration.jpg", "First template design of my website" %}

 ## Transitioning to JAMStack